codepath/android_guides/Beginning-Android-Resources.md

 * [Using Event Listeners](http://docs.oracle.com/javase/tutorial/uiswing/events/intro.html)
 * [Creating your own Callbacks and Listeners](http://stackoverflow.com/a/1477229/362298)

-## Practical Tips for Android Development

-Understanding the concepts above is a good thing because it allows you search for practical ways to achieve something.
-Almost everything you can think of doing has already been tried and documented by someone else.
-You just need to know how to find it.
-Which leads me to my next set of things you may consider to learn first:

-* **Learn how to search** -- I cannot stress this enough.
-Seriously, just Google it.
-If you are stuck or in doubt, search for your question.
-And most of all: Search before you ask.
-* **Learn how to debug your code** There is a surprisingly high number of learners who do not debug their code at all and can't really [understand their code's log](http://stackoverflow.com/questions/6065258/how-to-interpret-logcat).
-If you are using Eclipse,  [check this out] (http://stackoverflow.com/questions/8551818/how-to-debug-android-application-line-by-line-using-eclipse)

-Speaking of Eclipse, the IDE most people still use to program for Android, whether you want to use it or not is up to you.
-Bear in mind the following though:

-  * The alternative IDE most people talk about, Android Studio (which is based on IntelliJ), is still in an **early access** preview.
-The official Android page has the [following warning about it](http://developer.android.com/sdk/installing/studio.html): "Android Studio is currently available as an early access preview.
-Several features are either incomplete or not yet implemented and you may encounter bugs."
-  * Most tutorials and documentation for beginners are still based on the use of Eclipse.
-All the resources I talk about here which are connected to an IDE, refer to Eclipse.

 ## Understanding HTTP and APIs

 In addition to understanding Java and OOP, most Android development requires the use of data from a server-side database and as such requires you to have a solid conceptual understanding of RESTful APIs, consuming HTTP endpoints and parsing JSON responses.
 Here are a few resources to get started: